 Periodontitis, or periodontal disease, is the most severe form of gum disease.
 It is caused by bacteria in dental plaque that forms on your teeth and causes inflamed gums.
-Left untreated, the inflammation from periodontitis gum disease can spread below the gum line to destroy tissues and bones in the mouth that hold the teeth in place.
+When left untreated, the inflammation from periodontitis gum disease can spread below the gum line to destroy tissues and bones in the mouth that hold the teeth in place.
 As a result, the teeth shift and loosen, and extraction may be necessary to prevent further infection.

 In the early stages, it is common to experience the following periodontitis symptoms: